 Yes.
 One of the best things about a VPS is that it provides dedicated resources to host a website on a virtual server.
 Many businesses choose to do this due to the flexibility it offers over things like SSD, RAM, CPU and other components.
 Plus, you can run multiple websites on the same VPS – with Fasthosts, our VPS include up to 99 IPv6 and 16 IPv4 addresses.

-VPS web hosting vs shared hosting
+VPS web hosting vs shared hosting vs dedicated hosting

-Plus, shared hosting means you have to share resources across your server, meaning one of your websites could incur downtime or slow loading speeds due to another site consuming more of the available resource.
+Plus, since shared hosting means you have to share resources across your server, one of your websites could incur downtime or slow loading speeds due to another site consuming more of the available resource.

 A VPS can house thousands of visitors due to the immense resources it provides for both users and admins.
 So if you’ve noticed that your site experiences more downtime, is slower due to higher traffic, or your bounce rate is much higher as a result of this, then it may be time to switch to a VPS.